Onuachu sets new personal scoring record as Genk fall to Habib Gueye's Kortrijk | Goal.com

 Onuachu's effort was not enough to help the Blue-White extend their three-game unbeaten run in the Belgian top-flight as Senegal's Habib Gueye scored a goal in each half of the encounter at the Guldensporen Stadion.

-The Nigeria international, who scored a hat-trick against KAS Eupen on Wednesday, cancelled out Gueye's opener in the 41st minute as both teams went into the break level but the Senegalese striker restored Kortrijk's lead with his match-winning goal in the 54th minute.
+The Nigeria international, who scored a hat-trick against KAS Eupen on Wednesday, cancelled out Gueye's opener in the 41st minute as the teams went into the break level, but the Senegalese striker restored Kortrijk's lead with his match-winning goal in the 54th minute.

 Ghana's Eric Ocansey was in action from start to finish for Kortrijk while Gueye saw 83 minutes of action as he stretched his tally to four goals after 18 league appearances this term.